AlgoTradingHub/theplatform-book/source/parsers.md

   - any nonterminal symbol, or
   - the empty string ε.

-- Given any existing parsing expressions e, e1, and e2, a new parsing expression can be constructed using the following operators:
+- Given any existing parsing expressions e, e1, and e2, a new parsing expression can be constructed using such operators:
   - Sequence: e1 e2
   - Ordered choice: e1 | e2
   - Zero-or-more: e*